 Symptoms of tuberous sclerosis

 Your doctor may suspect tuberous sclerosis if your baby has a condition called cardiac rhabdomyomas (benign heart tumors) at birth.
-Another sign in infants is to have seizures, especially a kind of seizure called infantile spasms.
+Another sign in infants is having seizures, especially a kind called infantile spasms.

-Some signs of tuberous sclerosis can appear later in childhood or even into adulthood.
-These symptoms may include:
+Other symptoms can appear later in childhood or even in adulthood.
+They include:

-- White spots on the skin (called hypopigmented macules) that glow under a special lamp
+- White spots on your skin that glow under a special lamp

-- A rash on the face (called facial angiofibromas) that may look like acne
+- A rash on your face that may look like acne

-- Areas of very thick skin, often on the back
+- Areas of very thick skin, often on your back

 - Pitted teeth